-- (a) "Marina" means a commercial facility for the mooring, berthing, storing, or securing of vessels. - (b) "Marina" does not include a community pier, a private pier, or any other noncommercial facility for the docking or storage of vessels. - (73) "Mean High Water Line" (MHWL) means the average level of high tides at a given location. - (74) "Minerals" has the meaning stated in Environment Article, §15-801, Annotated Code of Maryland. - (75) "Minor Buffer Management Plan" means a type of Buffer Management Plan and all supporting documentation required under Part 9 of this Ordinance. - (76) "Minor solar energy generating system" means an energy generating system that derives energy from the sun to produce two megawatts or less of electricity.
-Minor solar energy generating system does not include a small residential accessory solar energy generating system.
+- (a) "Marina" means a commercial facility for the mooring, berthing, storing, or securing of vessels. - (b) "Marina" does not include a community pier, a private pier, or any other noncommercial facility for the docking or storage of vessels.

-(77) "Minor development" means development of a reduced scale that:
+- (67) "Mean High Water Line" (MHWL) means the average level of high tides at a given location. - (68) "Minerals" has the meaning stated in Environment Article, §15-801, Annotated Code of Maryland. - (69) "Minor Buffer Management Plan" means a type of Buffer Management Plan and all supporting documentation required under Part 9 of this Ordinance. - (70) "Minor solar energy generating system" means an energy generating system that derives energy from the sun to produce two megawatts or less of electricity.
+Minor solar energy generating system does not include a small residential accessory solar energy generating system. - (71) "Minor development" means development of a reduced scale that: - (a) Causes environmental or economic consequences that are largely confined to the immediate area of the parcel of land on which the development is located; - (b) Is consistent with the local Critical Area program; - (c) Does not substantially affect the Critical Area program of the local jurisdiction; and - (d) Is not considered by the Commission to be major development, as defined in COMAR 27.02.04. - (72) "Mitigation" means an action taken to compensate for adverse impacts to the environment resulting from a development activity or a change in land use or intensity. - (73) Modified Buffer Area. - (a) "Modified buffer area" means an area of land: - (i) Where a pattern of residential, industrial, commercial, or recreational development existed in the first 100 feet of the buffer on December 1, 1985 in the Chesapeake Bay Critical Area or on June 1, 2002 in the Atlantic Coastal Bays Critical Area; and - (ii) That, as part of a local program approved by the Commission, is shown on a map maintained on file by the local jurisdiction and is subject to modified development provisions. - (b) "Modified buffer area" includes an area referred to by a local jurisdiction as a buffer exemption area, buffer exempted area, buffer modification area, buffer management area, buffer management overlay, buffer modified area, special buffer management area, special buffer area, or any other similar term that has the same substantive meaning as modified buffer area. - (74) "Native" means indigenous to the physiographic area in Maryland where the planting is proposed. - (75) "Natural Heritage Area" means any communities of species designated in COMAR

-- (a) Causes environmental or economic consequences that are largely confined to the immediate area of the parcel of land on which the development is located; - (b) Is consistent with the local Critical Area program; - (c) Does not substantially affect the Critical Area program of the local jurisdiction; and - (d) Is not considered by the Commission to be major development, as defined in COMAR 27.02.04. - (78) "Mitigation" means an action taken to compensate for adverse impacts to the environment resulting from a development activity or a change in land use or intensity. - (79) Modified Buffer Area. - (a) "Modified buffer area" means an area of land: - Where a pattern of residential, industrial, commercial, or recreational development existed in the first 100 feet of the buffer on December 1, 1985 in the Chesapeake Bay Critical Area or on June 1, 2002 in the Atlantic Coastal Bays Critical Area; and - (ii) That, as part of a local program approved by the Commission, is shown on a map maintained on file by the local jurisdiction and is subject to modified development provisions. - (b) "Modified buffer area" includes an area referred to by a local jurisdiction as a buffer exemption area, buffer exempted area, buffer modification area, buffer management area, buffer management overlay, buffer modified area, special buffer management area, special buffer area, or any other similar term that has the same substantive meaning as modified buffer area. - (80) "Native" means indigenous to the physiographic area in Maryland where the planting is proposed. - (81) "Natural features" means components and processes present in or produced by nature, including soil types, geology, slopes, vegetation, surface water, drainage patterns, aquifers, recharge areas, climate, a floodplain, aquatic life, and wildlife. - (82) "Natural Heritage Area" has the meaning stated in COMAR 08.03.08.01 and COMAR 08.02.08.10. - (83) "Natural regeneration" has the meaning stated in COMAR .08.19.01.01. - (84) "Natural vegetation" means a plant community that develops in the absence of human activity. - (85) Nature-based features.
+- (76) "Natural regeneration" has the meaning stated in COMAR .08.19.01.01. - (77) "Natural vegetation" means a plant community that develops in the absence of human activity.